EternityForest/pavillion/pavillion.md

 The Server may listen on a multicast port, but should send all replies as unicast from a randomly-selected port.
 This allows cliets to tell multiple servers on one machine apart.
 Server-initiated messages should always be unicast.
+Pavillion is a UDP based protocol that provides reliable multicast messaging and RPC calls.

+By default, Port 1783 should be used general application traffic, and 2221 should be used for low data rate system status messages.

+For multicasting, general application traffic by default should use 239.255.28.12 and low rate system messages should use 239.255.28.18

+Chat messages between humans should use an application-specific port.

+Remember every node must process every message on the chosen multicast group, so you may need to divide the space into multiples.

+Port numbers remain the same if security is used.

+The Server may listen on a multicast port, but should send all replies as unicast from a randomly-selected port.
+This allows cliets to tell multiple servers on one machine apart.
+Server-initiated messages should always be unicast.

+This means that clients must accept responses from any port on the server.
+This would normally be terrible for security, but pavillion is mostly meant to be used with it's encryption layer.

 ## Nodes